Ordering sampling rules for sequential anomaly identification under sampling constraints

-\begin{proof} (i) We only prove the claim for the first and the third conditional probability, as the proofs for the second and the fourth, respectively, are similar.
+\begin{IEEEproof} (i) We only prove the claim for the first and the third conditional probability, as the proofs for the second and the fourth, respectively, are similar.
 By decomposition \eqref{decompose} we obtain

 Similarly,

 In both cases, each term in the upper bound is uniformly exponentially decaying by Lemma \ref{exp_tau}, which proves the claim.

 For (ii) (similarly for (iii)), by decomposition \eqref{decompose}, the conditional probability in \eqref{rf1} can be expressed as